Mae-BC/Toll-Troll-Calculator/README.md

 **Troll Accessability:**

+When designing and building the troll toll calculator app, it's crucial to cater to the unique needs of our troll users.
+This means implementing large, easily clickable buttons to accommodate their robust fingers and opting for a limited color palette to ensure readability amidst their sensitive eyesight.
+By prioritising these accessibility features, we can guarantee a smoother and more enjoyable experience for our troll users as they navigate the app.

 ## Getting Started

 A boilerplate is already set up for you with everything you will need to get started.
 This boilerplate is set up to use: